 Group | Malaria Epidemiology and Control

-In the Malaria Epidemiology and Control group we focus on generating evidence to support effective malaria control and make best use of limited resources.
+In the Malaria Epidemiology and Control group, our focus is on generating evidence to support effective malaria control and make best use of limited resources.

-Our portfolio includes epidemiological studies to understand the occurrence and determinants of malaria transmission, randomized controlled trials and implementation research to assess the effect of interventions and improve their performance, and large-scale service projects in support of malaria control and elimination efforts.
-We combine fundamental epidemiological methods (surveys, longitudinal studies, randomized controlled trials) with qualitative approaches, geospatial analyses, molecular epidemiology, population genetics, modeling and health systems research.
+Our portfolio includes epidemiological studies to understand the occurrence and determinants of malaria transmission; randomised controlled trials and implementation research to assess the effect of interventions and improve their performance; and large-scale service projects to support malaria control and elimination efforts.
+We combine fundamental epidemiological methods, such as surveys, longitudinal studies and randomised controlled trials, with qualitative approaches, geospatial analyses, molecular epidemiology, population genetics, modelling and health systems research.

-We often evaluate interventions implemented at a large scale, as in the real world, health interventions usually work differently than in controlled study settings.
-We endeavor to understand the factors that influence the effectiveness of interventions in specific health system settings, to contribute to a sustainable and holistic improvement of health programmes.
+We often evaluate interventions implemented on a large scale as health interventions usually work differently in the real world than in controlled study settings.
+Our aim is to understand the factors influencing the effectiveness of interventions in specific health system settings in order to contribute to the sustainable, holistic improvement of health programmes.

-Our group’s work currently focuses in the areas of vector control strategies, surveillance-response systems, case management and quality of care.
+Currently, our group’s work focuses on vector control strategies, surveillance-response systems, case management, and quality of care.

-We work in close partnership with academic institutions across the world, NGOs, international organizations, and national malaria control programmes, particularly in Africa and the South Pacific.
+We work in close partnership with academic institutions across the world, NGOs, international organisations and national malaria control programmes, particularly in Africa and the South Pacific.

-On a global level, our group coordinates three important working groups of the RBM Partnership to End Malaria.
+At a global level, our group coordinates three key working groups of the RBM Partnership to End Malaria.

 Towards Elimination of Malaria in Tanzania